Safety, Security & Health

 - Malaria prophylaxis depends on which areas are visited.

-Many regions in the country are free of malaria because of the height.
-Generally for the North it’s not needed, for the South sometimes.
+Many regions in the country are free of malaria because of their height.
+Generally for the North, it’s not needed, for the South sometimes.
 Professional advice is recommended.